Be A Heretic Like MLK

 Americans remember the social change agent, Dr. Martin Luther King who became a leader of the civil rights movement in the U.S., peacefully working to influence attitudes and policy to discourage discrimination and work for equal opportunity for all.

 From an early age, we are all socialized to trust certain people and be suspicious of others.
-It is our culture.
-It is human nature.
-It continues to divide as we individually and collectively decide who is IN our group (and therefore acceptable) and who it OUT (those who are not).
+The whose-in and whose-out mentality continue to divide as we individually and collectively decide who is IN our group (and therefore acceptable) and who is OUT (those who are not).

 Our IN group tells us what to value and believe, and how to behave.
 Our “tribe” often represents the status quo.
 If you follow the norms of your group, you can be comfortable.
 You can go with what is and avoid the uncertainty of change.